henrythasler/docker/unbound/README.md

 ## Security implications

-Running an open DNS resolver has [severe security implications](https://www.tripwire.com/state-of-security/security-data-protection/cyber-security/dns-amplification-protecting-unrestricted-open-dns-resolvers/).
+Running an open (i.e. available for everyone on the internet) DNS resolver has [severe security implications](https://www.tripwire.com/state-of-security/security-data-protection/cyber-security/dns-amplification-protecting-unrestricted-open-dns-resolvers/).
 Please consider to NOT make the resolver publicly available.
+You can [test your dns resolver](www.openresolver.com) after setup to make sure it is not public.

 ## build and run docker image
 $ docker build -t="img-unbound:0.2" .